Giskard Hub: behind the LLMs evaluation platform

 This is the security spectrum: the scan is meant to identify weaknesses in the agent using common attack patterns.

-The user can scan its agent by picking from a set of probes categories, that will be used to target the agent.
+The user can scan its agent by picking from a set of probe categories, that will be used to target the agent.
 Those categories are mapped to the official OWASP standardized critical risks.

 It gives users immediate feedback on the agent's security posture.
-Check a quick overview here.
+Check a quick overview:

 The hub stack